 You either own, or plan to own an RV.
 At some point just as with a car or a house you’re going to have to have or want something fixed, serviced or replaced.
 Whether you’re full timing it or not, taking it back to the manufacturer or dealership where it was purchased isn’t always a viable option…and if you bought from a private party, well as soon as your rigs tail lights were out of sight so ended the return policy.

 So who do you turn to, to have repairs made?
 This is a question many of us ask ourselves and others are seeking the answer to, usually in desperation because an immediate need exists or you are still investigating whether or not the RV lifestyle is something you want to invest in.

 For me, not in the least.
-I have no fear of driving a motorhome or other big vehicles.
-In fact, I have driven some pretty large and unique ones in my time.
-Everything from specialized cargo handling equipment to semi truck and trailers.
-Fortunately, our 38 foot Holiday Rambler Ambassador is very easy to drive and is quite agile for its size.
+I have no fear of driving a motorhome or other big vehicle.
+In fact, I have driven some large and unique ones in my time – everything from specialized cargo handling equipment to semi truck and trailer.
+Fortunately, our 38′ Holiday Rambler Ambassador is very easy to drive and quite agile for its size.

 There are two schools of thought about traveling with water in your RV fresh water tank; some think, “why carry the additional weight and burn more fuel hauling it?
 You can always fill up once you reach your destination.”
 Well, as a pilot I learned early on in my flying that anything behind you, especially a runway, does you no good when you just lost your engine during takeoff.
 Same holds true for water.
 Do desert nomads wait or let their camels drink their fill before setting out across the vast empty desert?
 They let them fill up!